laf0rge/onomondo-eim/README.md

 ### rest Table

 In this table the rest resources are stored along with their status information.
-This is also the table that the REST API user is maintaining the REST resources in.
+This is also the table where the REST API user is maintaining the REST resources in.
 The column names are similar to the field names used on the REST API interface.